 Yes, border fences work.
 And that is exactly why the political class is so stridently intent on opposing the construction of a full double-layered fence or any effective barrier at the border.

-Several weeks ago, Jeb Bush released his amnesty plan.
+Back during the 2016 Republican primary, former Florida Governor Jeb Bush released his amnesty plan.
 In order to grease the skids for his amnesty proposal, Jeb released a “six point plan” for securing the border.
-The one thing that is missing, of course, is the competition of the double-layered security fence.
+The one thing that is missing, of course, was the completion of the double-layered security fence.

 San Diego (60 miles)